Sheila Paine

-Sheila Paine (29 September 1929–March 2022) was an English expert on Islamic embroidery.
+Sheila Paine (29 September 1929 – March 2022) was an English expert on Islamic embroidery.
 She was known for her travel books including The Afghan Amulet, describing her efforts to find the "linen goddess", an embroidered motif found from Greece to central Asia, and the origins of an elaborately embroidered "Kohistan" dress she had seen in a dealer's shop in London.
 Her work was exhibited at the Pitt Rivers Museum, Oxford.

 Biography

 Early life

 Sheila Paine was born on 29 September 1929 in Balham to Barbara Sykes and the quantity surveyor Edgar Thorpe.
 She was educated at Nonsuch Grammar School and London's Lycée Français.
 She did a foundation course at Hammersmith College of Art.
-She then broke off her education, travelling to South Africa to work as a translator and meeting Leslie Paine.
+She then broke off her education, travelling to South Africa to work as a translator and meeting a mining engineer, Leslie Paine.
 They returned to England, married in 1953, and had four children.
 She resumed her education at Oxford Polytechnic (now Oxford Brookes University), eventually becoming a teacher of modern languages there.
 She began to collect English samplers, her first venture into the study of textiles.